johnalison/WorkingPhilosophy/BookNotes/HackersAndPainters.md

 - Empathy is probably the single most important difference between a good hacker and a great one.
 Some hackers are quite smart, but practically solipsists when it comes to empathy.
 It’s hard for such people to design great software, because they can’t see things from the user’s point of view

 - One way to tell how good people are at empathy is to watch them explain a technical matter to someone without a technical background.
 We probably all know people who, though otherwise smart, are just comically bad at this.
 If someone asks them at a dinner party what a programming language is, they’ll say something like “Oh, a high-level language is what the compiler uses as input to generate object code.”
 High-level language?
 Compiler?
 Object code?
-Someone who doesn’t know what a programming language is obviously doesn’t know what these things are, either.
+Someone who doesn't know what a programming language is obviously doesn't know what these things are, either.

 - Programs should be written for people to read, and only incidentally for machines to execute.